Criseda/mobile-banking-app/README.md

 * `npm run android`: Builds the app and runs it on the Android emulator.
 * `npm run lint`: Lints the source code to check for errors.
 * `npm run test`: Runs the Jest test suite.

+---

+## 🔍 Troubleshooting

+* **Database connection issues:** Ensure Docker Desktop is running and wait for the health checks to pass
+* **Migration errors:** Try `docker-compose down -v` to reset the database volumes, then `docker-compose up --build`
+* **Port conflicts:** Make sure ports 8080, 8081, 3307, 4433, and 4434 are not in use by other applications